The Standard of Sterling

 London, Edinburgh, Sheffield, and Birmingham.
-When the piece of Silver is sent away to whichever Assay Office is chosen, it is punched with the necessary hallmarks.
+A piece of Silver is sent away to whichever Assay Office is chosen.
+Then it is punched with the necessary hallmarks.
 These hallmarks include the Assay Offices’ signature mark:

 A mark of a Lion also has to be included.
-You will notice there are two different postures the Lion can be in: passant and rampant.
+You will notice there are two different postures the Lion can be in.
+One is passant and the other rampant.
 The posture of the Lion indicates whether the item was made in Scotland or England.

-The Lion passant is to indicate it was made in England and the Lion rampant shows it was made in Scotland.
-The maker also may ask the office to stamp a date letter onto the item but this is optional.
+We have our own personal makers mark shown below.
+The best part is this makes our products extremely unique and collectible.
 Someone else may have another brand of Silver, but nobody else has the Edinburgh Silver Hallmark!

 Here is a set of cufflinks with a Britannia Hallmark: